-- 1. Since registration started in 2003, we have only reviewed registration fees once, in 2017, following a consultation in 2016. - 2.
-In 2016 the then Minister for Early Years asked that we consider a longer-term plan for increasing fees incrementally.
+- 1. Since registration started in 2003, we have only reviewed registration fees once, in 2017, following a consultation in 2016.
+Fee levels increased by 66% for most registered workers, and 166% for social workers and managers. - 2.
+In 2016 the then Minister for Early Years asked that we consider a longerterm plan for increasing fees incrementally.
 Work progressed on this in 2019/20 and was delayed due to COVID-19 and subsequent pressures on the registered workforce.
-This paper provides an overview of current fee levels, that of other regulators and proposes that we now proceed with a consultation on fee levels.
+This paper provides an overview of current fee levels and that of other regulators. - 3.
+Members considered this issue at the meeting in November 2023 and requested that further information on the payment of fees for local authority staff and the proposed level of increase for consultation was obtained for consideration at this meeting.
+The Convener and I discussed these issues at our meeting with the Minister on 6 February.